What should lizards be doing in winter?

 Sand Lizards lay their eggs in May/June; they bury them in sand which is exposed to the sun so the eggs can reach the right temperature.
-Juvenile lizards emerge from August onwards.
+Juvenile lizards emerge from August onward.

-Adults may still be seen in early mornings or late evenings but the heat of a summers day is too much for more lizards and they will seek shelter.
+Adults may still be seen in early mornings or late evenings, but the heat of a summers day is too much for most lizards and they will seek shelter.

 What should lizards be doing in autumn?